-Our economy depends more and more on data: data can create significantly added value to existing services and facilitate entirely new business models
+Our economy depends more and more on data: data can create significantly added value to existing services and facilitate entirely new business models.

-The new Regulation will ensure:
+The Regulation ensures:

 - Free movement of non-personal data across borders: every organisation should be able to store and process data anywhere in the European Union,